arjunmahishi/jsoniter-vs-standard-package/README.md

 # encoding/json vs jsoniter

-This is a benchmark in go to compare the performance of standard package `encoding/json` and `jsoniter`
+This is a benchmark in go to compare the performance of standard package `encoding/json` and `jsoniter`.
+This repo is complimentary to [this video](https://youtu.be/7ykQqbgXsJU).

 ## How to Run